-Below is an interactive odometer built with Web Sketchpad.
+Below (and here) is an interactive odometer built with Web Sketchpad.
 Press each of the ‘+’ keys and observe their effect on the odometer’s value.
 Also notice how your button presses are tracked in the table below the odometer.

 I built this model as a way to support students’ development of place-value concepts.
 Here are two ideas for how you might use it: